 9. A company blog

-It’s also worth pointing out that, by starting a company blog, you’re also creating more valuable pages on your website that search engines will be able to catalogue and lead users to.
-That means increased footfall – which should, in turn, lead to an increase in sales.
+By starting a company blog, you’re also creating more valuable pages on your company website that search engines will be able to catalogue and lead users to.
+That means increased footfall, which should lead to an increase in sales.

 10. Company terms and conditions